 Follow our step-by-step guide to scan your WordPress site and clean it if the scanner finds any infection.

-Step 1: Download and install the WordPress security plugin.
-Add your site to the MalCare dashboard and MalCare will start to run a WordPress malware scan on your website immediately.
+Step 1: Download and install MalCare Security.
+Add your site to the MalCare dashboard and the plugin will start to run a WordPress malware scan on your website immediately.

 Step 2: After scanning your WordPress website, MalCare will inform you if it finds malware in your database.